 Mississippi attorney and jurist Reuben V. Anderson had a series of “firsts” in his career.
 On January 16, 1985, he was sworn as the first African American Supreme Court Justice in the state of Mississippi, a position he held until his retirement from the bench in 1991.
-Anderson was the first African American graduate of the University of Mississippi Law School in 1967 and the first African American President of the Mississippi Bar Association from 1997 to 1998.
+Anderson was the first African American graduate of the University of Mississippi Law School in 1967 and the first African American president of the Mississippi Bar Association from 1997 to 1998.

 Born in Jackson, Mississippi in 1943, to a father who was a bricklayer, Anderson graduated from Tougaloo College in 1965.
-He then entered the University of Mississippi Law School as the second black student to be admitted after Cleve McDowell, in 1963, who did not graduate.
-Anderson credits NAACP lawyer Jack Young who worked on the Medgar Evers case as the principal person encouraging him to attend law school and especially the University of Mississippi.
+He entered the University of Mississippi Law School as the second black student to be admitted after Cleve McDowell, in 1963, who did not graduate.
+Anderson credits NAACP lawyer Jack Young, who worked on the Medgar Evers case, as the principal person encouraging him to attend law school and especially the University of Mississippi.
 Anderson’s admission also came only five years after James Meredith integrated Ole Miss.

 Anderson started his legal career in 1967, practicing with the Mississippi NAACP Legal Defense Fund on significant matters, including desegregation and voter rights cases.
 In 1968, Anderson joined a private law firm, Anderson, Banks, Nichols & Stewart, where he practiced for the next eight years.

 In 1976, Anderson was appointed as judge in the Municipal Court for the city of Jackson, Mississippi.
 He later held successive judicial appointments, in 1977 to the County Court in Hinds County, in 1981 to the Circuit Court, and in 1982 to the 7th Circuit.
 In 1985, Mississippi Democratic Governor William A. Allain appointed Anderson to the State Supreme Court.